-Among Spanish wine regions, Rioja ranks as the granddaddy of them all.
-Located in northeast Spain along the Ebro River, protected to the north by the Cantabrian Mountains and anchored by the city of Logroño, Rioja boasts centuries of winemaking history.
-It entered the modern commercial era in the 19th century, when French wine-makers, looking to escape the spreading phylloxera plague, crossed the Pyrénées and settled in Rioja.
-Today, Rioja offers an elite mix of Iberian history, stunning scenery, proprietary cuisine, brilliant wines and a unique meshing of old and new.
-Welcome to Spain’s greatest wine region.
+Among Spanish wine regions, Rioja ranks as the most renowned.
+Located in north-central Spain along the Ebro River, the region is anchored by the midsize city of Logroño.
+Rioja entered the modern commercial wine era in the 19th century, when French winemakers, looking to escape the spreading phylloxera plague, crossed the Pyrenees and settled here.
+Today, the region offers an elite mix of Franco-Iberian history, stunning scenery, proprietary cuisine, brilliant wines and a meshing of old and new.
+Spain’s greatest wine region is at its welcoming best in late spring or during the harvest in early fall.

 Where to Dine

-The quintessential food experience in Rioja centers around strolling the bustling streets of Laurel, San Agustín and San Juan in central Logroño and feasting on regional tapas accompanied by glasses of local wine.
-Top spots include Las Cubanas for roast suckling pig and Tastavin for elevated tapas like tempura bacalao (a dried salted cod).
-For fine dining in the so-called Spanish vanguardia style, Francis Paniego’s Restaurante El Portal del Echaurren in Ezcaray can provide moments of brilliance, while the chef’s more casual restaurant in Logroño, Tondeluna, captures the essence of contemporary cooking.
+The quintessential food experience in Rioja centers around strolling the bustling streets of Laurel, San Agustín and San Juan in central Logroño and feasting on regional tapas accompanied by local wine.
+Top spots include Las Cubanas for roast suckling pig, Tastavin for elevated tapas like tempura bacalao (a dried salted cod) , Umm by Alex García for artisan tapas and Pata Negra for grilled ham-and-cheese sandwiches.
+For fine dining in the so-called Spanish vanguardia style, Francis Paniego’s El Portal del Echaurren in Ezcaray can provide moments of brilliance.
+In the village of Páganos, chef-owned Héctor Oribe serves superb local dishes like artichokes stuffed with lamb sweetbreads.
+In Fuenmayor, Restaurante Alameda is justly famous for its steaks and seafood, always grilled over vine cuttings.

 Where to Stay